rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

   "Clustered ColumnStore Indices"

-But none of them work on a raspberry pi, and none of them store in a location-transparent way on IPFS.
+But none of them works on a raspberry pi, and none of them stores in a location-transparent way on IPFS.

 ## Simple transpose